Last updated on March 5, 2026.

 Advanced Education Program in Oral and Maxillofacial Radiology

-The Oral and Maxillofacial Radiology residency program offers a three-year, full-time clinical program that commences in the beginning of July each year and leads to a Certificate of Advanced Education in Oral and Maxillofacial Radiology.
-Students may enroll in an optional concurrent program leading to a Master of Dental Science degree or an optional interdepartmental program leading to a Certificate of Advanced Education in Oral and Maxillofacial Radiology and a Doctor of Philosophy degree in Biomedical Sciences (five years plus).
+The Oral and Maxillofacial Radiology residency program offers a two year, full-time clinical program that commences in the beginning of July each year and leads to a Certificate of Advanced Education in Oral and Maxillofacial Radiology.
+Students may enroll in an optional three-year combined program leading to a Certificate of Advanced Education in Oral and Maxillofacial Radiology and a Master of Dental Science degree.
+Students may also pursue a Certificate of Advanced Education in Oral and Maxillofacial Radiology and a Doctor of Philosophy degree in Biomedical Sciences (five years plus).
 Strong clinical and research-based faculty members make this a unique program designed to prepare residents for academic, hospital, or private practice careers.

 Certificate Program